nicholaswmin/automap/README.md

 - [linear-time O<sup>n</sup>][linear] additions
 - saved as a [`Hash`][redis-hash]

-used when you *always* need to have the list items loaded to do any work with your object.
+used for lists that must always be loaded to do any work with the object.

 [`LazyList`](#lazy-loading)